Nabha Natesh: Telugu debut and recognition (2018–19)

 In 2019, she starred opposite Ram Pothineni in iSmart Shankar, which opened to decent reviews upon release and went on to become a commercial hit at the box office and completed 100 days.
 Perception about her started to change with the success of the film.
 Murali Krishna CH of The New Indian Express reported, "She is reckoned as a new-gen actor, who can breathe life into any character she portrays."
 The speech that Nabha Natesh made during the pre-release of the film received a viral response, reaching 1 million views in less than 24 hours.
 Neeshita Nyayapati of Times Of India stated "Nabha however delivers an earnest performance with what she's offered."
-An editor of 123telugu.com claimed "Nabha Natesh is impressive as Chandni and provides superb eye candy for the masses."
-An editor of idlebrain.com wrote "Nabha Natesh did a mass character.
+Jeevi of idlebrain.com wrote "Nabha Natesh did a mass character.
 She oozes glamour and did well."
 An editor of andhraboxoffice states "Nabha is pretty good and proves to be an able female protagonist."

 Continued career (2020–present)

 In 2020, Nabha starred opposite Ravi Teja in Disco Raja.
 The film opened to mixed reviews and turned out be a box office failure.
 Later she acted in Solo Brathuke So Better, which opened to decent reviews from audiences and critics upon release, going on to become a commercial hit at the box office.
 Nabha received applause for her performance as Amrutha.
 Times of India wrote "Nabha's character Amrutha is being liked by viewers.
 Her acting is receiving special attention of the fans.
 The talented actor's career has been soaring ever since she starred in the 2019 sci-fi action drama, iSmartShankar."
 123 Telugu stated "Nabha too got a lot of appreciation for her role as Amrutha.
 Especially, Tej and Nabha looked fresh on the screen and the comedy track between them was well received.
 She delivered a sensible and entertaining performance and showed her class."

 In 2021, Nabha starred in Alludu Adhurs co-starring Bellamkonda Sreenivas and Sonu Sood.
 Her next film Maestro, was directly released on Hotstar.
 She starred alongside Nithiin and Tamannaah.